Best .44 Magnum Revolvers: A Buyer’s Guide

 The Super Blackhawk is just a Colt SAA on steroids, with a thickened top strap and cylinder to handle the high pressure.
 This is the gun that was used to develop “Ruger handloads”.

-The Super Blackhawk is only offered in .44 Magnum, and barrel lengths from 3.75 inches to 10.5 inches are available, as are blued and stainless finishes.
+The Super Blackhawk is offered with barrel lengths from 3.75 inches to 10.5 inches and in blued or stainless finishes.
 The Hunter models have 7.5-inch barrels and stainless finishes only.

 Taurus 44